mcneel/developer.rhino3d.com/_guide_topics/general/developing_software_in_public.md

 Something we'd like to do soon is to make even more of this public:

 - Sharing some of our code as public repos on GitHub so you’ve got some real, production-hardened code examples to work from
-- Letting you share fixes and improvements to our code - I bet you’ll find a couple problems with what we’ve written
+- Letting you share fixes and improvements to our code.
-- Making it easier to build plug-in projects by publishing RhinoCommon as a NuGet package,
+- Making it easier to build plug-in projects by publishing RhinoCommon as a NuGet package.
-- and by helping with build automation where necessary.
+- Helping with build automation where necessary.

 ---